Table Of Contents

 Hue Royal Fine-arts Museum

 Location: Hue Royal Fine-arts Museum is located on 3 Le Truc Street, Hue City.
-Characteristic: The Hue Royal Fine-arts Museum is a gallery of antiques displaying collections of bronze, pottery, chinaware, Phap Lam enamel, court robes, head-gear and personal belongings of former Vietnam Emperors.
+Characteristic: The Hue Royal Fine-arts Museum is a gallery of antiques displaying collections of bronze, pottery, chinaware, Phap Lam enamel, court robes, head-gear, and personal belongings of former Vietnamese Emperors.

 It served later as the Khai Dinh Museum in Emperor Khai Dinh’s time, in 1923.
 The building (former Long An Palace) housing the museum is a monument of remarkable value.
 The wooden panels are covered with 35 poems and essays composed by Emperor Thieu Tri.